damianmichalowski/To-do-list/README.md

 ## DEMO LINK
 https://damianmichalowski.github.io/To-do-list/
 ## DESCRIPTION
 My first app used JS with HTML and CSS.
 This app allows adding/removing/marking daily tasks on your to-do list.
-To-do list is a responsive app you can use on whatever you want.
+To-do list is a responsive app you can use on any device you want.
 ## Technology used
 1. Javascript
 2. Javascript ES6+ Features (Arrow Functions)